 Health & Safety

-The health and safety of all Milwaukee Public Schools (MPS) students, staff and families is the top priority when making the decision to physically reopen school buildings.
+The health and safety of Milwaukee Public Schools (MPS) students, staff, and families is our top priority.

-In an effort to minimize the effects of COVID-19, MPS will implement advanced cleaning and disinfecting protocols.
-Visit our Health & Safety Video webpage and check out the topics below to learn more.
+MPS is implementing advanced cleaning and disinfecting protocols.
+Visit our Health & Safety Video webpage, the Health & Safety section of our FAQ webpage, and the topics below to learn more.

 - Additional building engineer staff are dedicated to sanitizing high-touch surfaces including door handles, desks, chairs, handrails, drinking fountains, restroom surfaces, sink handles and more, as well as cleaning and restocking restrooms during the school and work day.